Introduction: House Alarm Internet Dialer for Aritech With Arduino

 Ask questions if stuck and I can try help - I've tested this on the several panels I own here (I've been picking them up in boot sales when I see them) - As always with these projects I cannot be not responsible for any damage.

-Step 4: The Alternative Hardware Interface (super Easy Version)
+Step 4: The Alternative Hardware Version (easy One Diode Version)

 This is an alternative to connecting to the 4 wire keypad bus.
 You can wire the project directly into the Aritech motherboard.